asharmalik19/personal-site/_posts/2025-10-8-gnews-summarization-app.md

 tags: [ai, web-scraping]
 ---

-I built an app that displays google news summaries.
+I built an app that displays Google news summaries.

 I was lying down in my bed and an idea crossed my mind.
 I love to read articles but because of information overload, there is too much to read and too little time.
 I once used to read a lot of `Google News Articles` but now I can hardly read a few.
 Another problem is most of the articles are bloated with ads (I hate that).
 So I thought why not creating an app that displays the summaries of `Google News Articles`.
 And the journey began...